Difference Between Slip And Fall And Premises Liability: Get The Main Difference In 2023

 The main difference between slip and fall and premises liability is that slip and fall injuries refer to the injuries suffered by an individual due to a dangerous condition on the property, while premises liability refers to the responsibility of the property owner or occupier to maintain a safe environment for visitors.
 Slip and fall incidents can occur due to many different hazards, such as wet floors, loose carpeting, uneven walkways, or inadequate lighting.
 Premises liability, on the other hand, refers to the responsibility of the owner or occupier of a property to keep it in a safe condition.
 This includes ensuring that the property is free from hazards, that visitors are warned of any potential risks, and that proper safety measures are taken to prevent slip and fall accidents.

-Read More: What Is Florida Slip And Fall Law?
+Read More: Is Your Slip And Fall Your Fault?

 What are the legal requirements for a premises liability claim?